About

 -

 Will Prouty of Division Wines once told me that as members of the hospitality industry, it is a privilege to serve our guests.
-It is a privilege to be entrusted with the responsibility of making customers happy.
+It is a privilege to be entrusted with the responsibility of making our guests happy.
 It's important to never take that for granted and it's important to create an environment where that comes naturally.

 This resonated with me completely and is my guiding philosophy.